migatt/structure_clustering/README.md

 pip install structure_clustering
 ```

-For most platforms, prebuilt wheels are available.
-If you need (or prefer) to compile and build the wheel yourself, ensure that the [Boost Graph Library](https://www.boost.org/doc/libs/release/libs/graph/doc/index.html) is available system-wide.
+Prebuilt wheels are available for most platforms.
+If you prefer to compile and build the wheel yourself, ensure that the [Boost Graph Library](https://www.boost.org/doc/libs/release/libs/graph/doc/index.html) is installed system-wide.

-## Using the Command-Line interface
+## Using the Command-Line Interface
 You can invoke the structure_clustering script using the `structure_clustering` command.

 ```bash